Particular/docs.particular.net/servicecontrol/deploying-servicecontrol-in-a-cluster.md

 summary: A guide to deploying ServiceControl on a Windows cluster
 related:
 - servicecontrol/troubleshooting
-reviewed: 2018-06-20
+reviewed: 2019-10-24
 ---

+NOTE: Clustering might not be required as cloud hosting and enterprise virtualization layers provide high availability and data redundancy features.

-The following procedure is a high level guide on how to deploy ServiceControl onto a Microsoft fault-tolerant Windows cluster.
-This guide assumes that MSMQ is the underlying transport.
+The following procedure is a high level guide on how to deploy ServiceControl onto a fault-tolerant cluster using Windows Failover Clustering.

+NOTE: This guide assumes that MSMQ is the underlying transport.

 ## Basic setup